lucasaamorim/Barchart-Race/README.md

      - **value**: The numerical value represented by the bar.
      - **category**: The category of the data item, used for color mapping.

-Example datasets, such as `cities.dat`, are available for download [here](https://github.com/lucasaamorim/barchart_datasets).
+Example datasets, such as `countries.txt`, are available for download [here](https://github.com/lucasaamorim/barchart_datasets).

 ## Interface